j-505/JonathanFlores.github.io/index.md

 ### Design

 The robot was designed using solidworks and 3D printed on a anycubic viper 3D printer.
-The first configuration of this robotic

-The way it moves is by turning the different servos on each leg a certain angle that creates a forward walking gait so that the robot can move.
-I had to redesign some of the legs a couple of times but finally settled on a design.

-The project is a prototype and I will continue working on it.
+This design was quickly put together because I honestly did not have enough time left and I needed to figure out how to go about to programming the actual robotic joints to move with my phone.
+One important thing that stood out on this robot was how important it is to add a material that allows the end effector to grip the surface just enough to the ground so that it provides enough force in the correct direction.

 ### Programming/Testing

-I wanted to try and implement the code for the robot just like I had done for the robot arm since I already had a basic understanding of what each servo motor needed to do.

-The difference here is that
-1. This robot was not controlled using ROS
-2. I wanted the quadruped robot to be controlled using a phone.

-This meant that the code would be easier to understand for me and that I needed to create an application on a phone that would move my robot.
+The way this robot moves is by sending direction commands from a phone application via bluetooth module to the arduino microcontroller.
+The microcontroller then sends angle commands to the servos on each leg.
+This creates a walking gait in the direction needed so thatthe robot can move.

 <p align="center" >
 <img src="https://raw.githubusercontent.com/j-505/JonathanFlores.github.io/Webpage/images/2.png" width="300">  <img src="https://raw.githubusercontent.com/j-505/JonathanFlores.github.io/Webpage/images/3.png" width="300">